Docker Hub repositories allow you share container images with your team, customers, or the Docker community at large.

 Pushing a Docker container image to Docker Hub

-You can add multiple images to a repository, by adding a specific
+You can add multiple images to a repository by adding a specific

-it (for example
+them (for example

 docs/base:testing).
-If it’s not specified, the tag defaults to
+If it’s not specified, the tag defaults

-docker build -t <hub-user>/<repo-name>[:<tag>],
+docker build -t <hub-user>/<repo-name>[:<tag>]

-by re-tagging an existing local image
+- By re-tagging an existing local image

-docker tag <existing-image> <hub-user>/<repo-name>[:<tag>],
+docker tag <existing-image> <hub-user>/<repo-name>[:<tag>]

-docker commit <existing-container> <hub-user>/<repo-name>[:<tag>]to commit
+docker commit <existing-container> <hub-user>/<repo-name>[:<tag>]to commit changes

 Now you can push this repository to the registry designated by its name or tag.